-We met or spoke to four people during our visit.
-People were not able to fully verbalise their views and used other methods of communication, for example pictures and symbols.
-Due to people's complex needs we were unable to spend much time with people.
-A relative said; "They always put the individual first."
+We met and spoke to all five people during our visit.
+People were not all able to fully verbalise their views and used other methods of communication, for example pictures and symbols.
+We therefore spent some time observing people.
+One person said; I enjoy it here."
+And another said; "Staff support me when I get upset."
+A staff member said; "Good company to work for."